logo

 Kenya awaits Kemri tests to confirm strain of first Mpox case

-New strain in DR Congo is the most dangerous variant ever seen.
+The new strain in East Africa, prominently spread through sex, is the most dangerous ever seen.

 In Summary